analogdevicesinc/documentation/docs/eval/user-guide/eval-adxl355-pmdz/index.rst

 IIO Oscilloscope
 ~~~~~~~~~~~~~~~~

-Download and install the latest version of IIO Oscilloscope from: `IIO Oscilloscope Installers <https://github.com/analogdevicesinc/iio-oscilloscope/releases>`__.
+Download and install the latest version of IIO Oscilloscope from: :git-iio-oscilloscope:`IIO Oscilloscope Installers <releases+>`.

 Once done with the installation or an update of the latest IIO Oscilloscope, open the application.
 The user needs to supply a URI which will be used in the context creation of the IIO Oscilloscope and the instructions can be seen from the previous section.
 Press refresh to display available IIO Devices, once ADXL355 appeared, press connect.